-- 3.18 Section 10.2.5, and policies within that section of the Plan (Policy E6, Objective 1) sets out that development proposals for new industrial and commercial developments such as data centre require future proofing and are required to promote the development of waste heat technologies and the utilisation and sharing of waste heat where feasibility is proven for its re-use as part of a low carbon district heating network - 3.19 The nature of the overall design has been informed by a site analysis of environmental issues.
-This has included noise and air quality objectives.
-The enhancement and creation of new bio-diversity corridors to fully integrate the scheme into the surrounding environment to ensure that direct and cumulative effects on biodiversity are addressed in the overall design.
+- 3.26 The landscape plan accompanying this application proposes heavy landscaping throughout with initial tree planting being in rows of three at c.
+4.5m height across the landscape berms.
+The maturity of the trees within a short timeline will aid the visual integration of the Proposed Development within this commercial area. - 3.27 Existing hedgerows and other vegetation will be retained wherever possible and strengthened with native planting, and new hedgerows planted to mitigate any hedgerow required to be removed.
+This will create commuting and foraging corridors within the Proposed Development site for a range of fauna species that will connect into existing GI surrounding the site.
+This will be further aided by proposed bat boxes and bird boxes.
+All of these measures, will ensure that the Proposed Development fully accords with green infrastructure policies of the County Development Plan and provide a net biodiversity gain for the site. - 3.28 The enhancement and creation of new bio-diversity corridors to fully integrate the scheme into the surrounding environment to ensure that direct and cumulative effects on biodiversity are addressed in the overall design.
 Suitable attenuation and sustainable drainage systems have also informed the design.
 This mitigation of design as already permitted, also significantly increases native tree planting within the site from its current position.
-The design incorporates SUDS fully in accordance with policies of the Plan. - 3.20 In conclusion it is considered that the proposal is in accordance with the policies and objectives of local, regional and national land use planning policy.
+The design incorporates SUDS fully in accordance with policies of the Plan. - 3.29 In conclusion it is considered that the proposal is in accordance with the policies and objectives of the South Dublin County Development Plan 2022-2028 as well as regional and national land use planning policy.